daijro/hrequests/README.md

 >>> resp = hrequests.get('https://www.google.com/')
 ```

-Requests are sent through [bogdanfinn's tls-client](https://github.com/bogdanfinn/tls-client) to spoof the TLS Client Fingerprint.
+Requests are sent through [bogdanfinn's tls-client](https://github.com/bogdanfinn/tls-client) to spoof the TLS client fingerprint.
 This is done automatically, and is completely transparent to the user.

 Other request methods include `post`, `put`, `delete`, `head`, `options`, and `patch`.